 Implement robust encryption for data at rest and in transit.

-Regularly audit and monitor access to sensitive data, following the principle of least privilege.
+Regularly audit and monitor access to sensitive data following the principle of least privilege.

-Adhere to data protection regulations, such as GDPR.
+Adhere to data protection regulations like GDPR.

 Real-life attack scenarios: